manvalls/path-event/README.md

 # PathEvent [![Build Status][ci-img]][ci-url] [![Coverage Status][cover-img]][cover-url]

-The `PathEvent` class contains the logic behind the ending asterisk path strategy.
+The `PathEvent` class, which inherits from `y-lock`, contains the logic behind the ending asterisk path strategy.
 Think of the event flow as an assembly line: when each listener is done with the event, it forwards it to the next one, until one of it decides that the event is fully handled and stops the flow.

 Let's suppose our path is `/what/an/example/this/is`.
 With this example, the following events will be emitted, one after another: